 Nude by Nature Touch of Glow Highlight Stick, $28, shoppersdrugmart.ca

-This mess-free wand works its magic wherever you need a hit of radiance.
-The glossy gel formula comes in radiant or shimmery finishes—pick one based on the level of drama you want to add to your look.
+This mess-free wand went viral on TikTok this year, and it’s easy to see why.
+The gorgeous glossy gel formula comes in radiant or shimmery finishes—pick one based on the level of drama you want to add to your look.